whatisnuclear/website/waste.md

 each person, not to mention other poisonous emissions directly to the biosphere (based on EIA [emissions data](https://www.eia.gov/environment/emissions/ghg_report/ghg_carbon.php)).

-If you want raw numbers: in 2002, there were 47,023.40 metric tonnes of high-level waste in the USA.
+If you want raw numbers: in 2018, there were just over 80,000 metric tonnes of high-level waste in the USA.
+Between 1971 and 2018, nuclear reactors in the USA generated 17.3 GW-years of electricity to make this waste.
+For another perspective, each average US home using 10,000 kWh/year of nuclear electricity would generate 5 grams of waste per year.
+This is astoundingly low, again, thanks to the near magical energy density of the atom.
-105,793 GW-days of thermal energy has been produced by nuclear power plants throughout the years to create that waste.
-Also in 2002, operating reactors added 2,407.20 metric tonnes <sup>[[1](#refs)]</sup>
-(1 metric tonne = 1000 kg).

 </div>